celestiaorg/docs/docs/nodes/local-devnet.md

 ---
-sidebar_label: Local Devnet
+sidebar_label: Local devnet
 ---

-# Running a Local Celestia Devnet
+# Running a local Celestia devnet

 :::caution Note
 This tutorial has only been tested on an AMD machine running Ubuntu 22.10 x64.